darrenjrobinson/powershell_module_identitynow/README.md

 Get Account Activities by Type, Requested By and Requested For,

-Get Account Activies by Type
+Get Account Activities by Type

 Example